cxleb0/Velociraptor-Incident-Response-Lab/README.md

 ---

 ## 📚 Lessons Learned
-This exercise reinforced the value of **visibility, speed, and repeatability** in incident response.
-Simulating a real-world ATT&CK technique with Velociraptor helped me practice the full lifecycle of response: from detection to containment, eradication, and recovery.
+- Reinforced the importance of visibility, speed, and repeatability in incident response.
+- Practiced the full incident response lifecycle by simulating a real-world MITRE ATT&CK technique with Velociraptor.
+- My next steps in a production environment would include establishing file integrity baselines to detect and prevent unauthorized modifications so an event like this doesn't happen again.